Hiring process overview

 If selected, you will be invited to participate in the reference check phase and any pre-hire necessary screenings.
 Then a salary will be agreed upon and a hire date will be set.

-If you need an accommodation in the recruitment process or an alternate format of application materials, inquire directly with the contact listed on the job announcement or the department’s Human Resources contact.
+If you need an accommodation in the recruitment process or an alternate format of application materials, inquire directly with the contact listed on the job announcement or the department’s Human Resources Manager.

 Career Service: Regular employees who are provided benefits and upon successful completion of a probationary period may gain certain job protections.